 William D. Henderson joined the IU Maurer School of Law faculty in 2003 following a visiting appointment at Chicago-Kent College of Law and a judicial clerkship for Judge Richard Cudahy of the U.S. Court of Appeals for the Seventh Circuit.

 In conjunction with other Indiana law faculty, Henderson introduced a new first-year course in 2009 called The Legal Profession.
 This mandatory four-hour course covers the ethics, competencies, and economics of the legal profession.
 Inspired by the 2007 Carnegie Report on Legal Education, the course uses legal ethics and the law of lawyering as the spine of a course that immerses students in a variety of practice settings and that educates them on the competencies they must develop to succeed in their professional lives.

 In addition, Henderson teaches various business law courses, including corporations, business planning, project management, and the law firm as business organization.
-He is also director of Indiana Law's Center on the Global Legal Profession.
+From 2009-2014. he served as the director of Indiana Law's Center on the Global Legal Profession.